Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-at2Y5iISicY.md

 ### Transcript

-> will be any updates after 1.0 uh we'll see we don't know let's cross that bridge when we get to it
+> will be any updates after 1.0, we'll see we don't know let's cross that bridge when we get to it